Marshall Strauss has been active in the not-for-profit field for more than a quarter century and has been involved in

 Leah Hamilton joined the Workplace Giving Alliance in 2005 and has developed and implemented procedures and systems for structuring and managing the admissions department.
-In her new role as Database and Program Administrator, Leah is working to develop and implement various databases and technologies to streamline the annual application process for member charities and the review process for staff.
-She also communicates regularly with applicants and member charities regarding their applications for admission to the CFC and other campaigns.
+In her new role as Database Administrator, Leah manages our admissions database to streamline the annual application process for member charities and the review process for staff.

 Leah is a graduate of Cincinnati Christian University.
 She was born in Costa Rica and spent most of her early years in South America.
 She has traveled widely including many countries in South America, Japan, Morocco and Spain.